 Overall, the BIM digital model becomes a rehearsal of construction and can help identify conflicts and their resolution before actual construction dollars are spent.

-Quality control starts with matching expectations about quality levels with budget and scope during planning and design reviews and continues through construction delivery with a program of inspections, tests, and certifications.
-It requires a coordinated performance among the entire project team in order for a completed building program to fully satisfy a client's and the building users' expectations.
+Quality optimization starts with matching expectations about functionality with budget and scope during planning and design reviews and continues through construction delivery with a program of inspections, tests, and certifications.
+It requires a coordinated performance among the entire project team in order for a completed building program to optimize the satisfaction of client's and users' expectations.
 Having a process implemented at the beginning of the project will help define the goals as well as provide a continuous measurement system over time to make sure the objectives are being met.
-From visioning to post occupancy, a good quality control system like the Design Quality Indicator (DQI) helps eliminate errors, reduces cost, and improves overall building quality.
+From visioning to post occupancy, a system like the Design Quality Indicator (DQI) helps eliminate errors, reduces cost, and improves overall building quality.

 - DOE Project Management Process (PDF 28 KB)